elevantcoding/python-methods/security/README.md

 # Security Module
 This folder contains a string-obfuscation routine.

-cipher.py contains nine functions involved in the cipher / decipher functionality and three functions involved in hash_string
+cipher.py contains nine functions involved in the cipher / decipher functionality and three functions to create a hash.

 Cross-language cipher compatibility with corresponding VBA and SQL Server implementations, enabling use across the application stack: